 - Job search expenses

 - Teacher’s educational expenses

 - Property and real estate taxes

 Each country has a pre-defined basket of deductions.
-These deductions are decided by Government for benefits of its citizens.
+The government decides these deductions for the benefit of its citizens.
 For example, In India, section 80C permits the deduction for tax savings.

 What is a Tax Credit?

 A tax credit is subtracted from tax liabilities.
 A common tax credit example is a child tax credit.
-If you have a qualifying child, you can avail tax credit up to $ 1,000.
+If you have a qualifying child, you can avail of a tax credit of up to $ 1,000.